Darrel Shelford: Playing career

 Shelford then returned to union, playing for Wakefield RFC.

 Representative career

 Shelford won five caps for the Scotland national rugby league team while at the Huddersfield Giants in 1995 and 1996, including playing at the 1995 Emerging Nations Tournament.

 Coaching career

-Shelford has coached the Scottish rugby league side and also worked as an assistant coach at Wakefield RFC, and worked on the coaching staff at Saracens, where his brother Buck was the head coach, and at Arix Viadana in Italy.
+Shelford has coached the Scottish rugby league side and also worked as an assistant coach at Wakefield RFC.

+Shelford returned to Bradford Bulls in 1997 as part of the coaching staff, initially coaching the Academy team before being given a full-time role two years later as an assistant to head coach Matthew Elliott.
+He left the club in 2002 to join Saracens, where his brother Buck was the head coach.
+He was released along with the rest of the coaching staff a year later.
+He also coached at Italian club Arix Viadana between 2006 and 2009.

-He has been employed at the New Zealand Sports Academy as Director.
+For many years, Shelford worked as a director at the Rotorua-based New Zealand Sports Academy.